GoogleChrome/developer.chrome.com/site/en/docs/apps/api_other/index.md

 : Use [XMLHttpRequest][5] to request data from one or more servers.
 The [permissions][6] field of the manifest specifies which hosts the extension can send requests to.

-HTML5 and other emerging APIs
+HTML and other emerging APIs

-: Google Chrome supports HTML5 features, along with other emerging APIs.
+: Google Chrome supports modern HTML features, along with other emerging APIs.
 Here are some of the APIs you can use:

   - audio ([tutorial][7])
   - application cache ([tutorial][8])